bobmonsour/bobmonsour.com/src/pages/about.md

 Hi!
 I'm Bob Monsour.

-Brooklyn-born, New Jersey-raised, and educated in Florida and Los Angeles, I'm now retired and living in Northern California with my wonderful [wife and artist](https://www.tascafineart.com/), Sandra, and our Portuguese Water Dog, Soda.
-Our son is out on his own and lives in Los Angeles.
+<p>Brooklyn-born, New Jersey-raised, and educated in Florida and Los Angeles, I'm now retired and living in Northern California with my wonderful <a href="https://www.tascafineart.com/">wife and artist</a>, Sandra, and our Portuguese Water Dog, <a href="/soda/">Soda</a>.
+Our son is out on his own and lives in Los Angeles.</p>

-<p>When we're not traveling, I enjoy trying to stay fit and being a part of the community of web developers who use the static site generator <a href="https://11ty.dev">Eleventy</a>.
+<p>When we're not traveling, I enjoy reading and trying to stay fit.
+I'm also enjoying being a part of the community of web developers who make and use the static site generator <a href="https://11ty.dev">Eleventy</a>.
 A big part of that is maintaining a <a href="https://11tybundle.dev">website</a> and <a href="https://buttondown.com/11tybundle">newsletter</a> called the <a href="https://11tybundle.dev">11ty Bundle</a>.</p>

-<p>I've had the privilege of working in the technology industry from the late 70s through early 2000.
-I was fortunate to work on a lot of interesting projects, both on the technical and the business side.</p>
+I've had the privilege of working in the technology industry, beginning in the late 70s.
+I was fortunate to work on a lot of interesting projects with some really great people.

 For a career view, it's probably best to look at my [LinkedIn profile](https://www.linkedin.com/in/bobmonsour/).